shushen/dpdk-ovs/docs/05_Testing.md

-Intel® DPDK vSwitch provides two main testing utilities: ovs-testsuite and OFTest.
-Both are described in detail below.
+Intel® DPDK vSwitch provides a testing utility: ovs-testsuite.
+This is described in detail below.

 ______